hallieeilerts/CA-CODE_Automation/README.md

 ### Source code

 Source code is made available in the `src` folder, with sub-folders for each stage of the project pipeline.
 Source code are all files that are required to execute the project's pipeline.
 In addition, there is a `make.R` file in the main directory folder which makes explicit how the source code needs to be run.
-Code in the visualizations file is to be run ad-hoc and is not included in the `make.R` file.
+Code in the visualizations folder is to be run ad-hoc and is not included in the `make.R` file.

 Our pipeline consists of eight stages: